blbadger/blbadger.github.io/fractal-geometry.md

 and so on ad infinitum.  $C$ is the set of numbers that remains after an infinite number of these steps.
 This set is remarkable: after n steps of removing the inner third, $(\frac{2}{3})^n$ total length remains.
 Therefore $C$ has $0$ total length: $(2/3)^n \to 0 \; as \; n \to \infty$.
 If it has $0$ length, does $C$ have any points?
 It does indeed, just as many points as the original closed interval $[1,0]$!
 The set is totally disconnected (no point touches any other point) and perfect (every point is a limit of another set of points in $C$).

+This set can be drawn with Turtle, a Python programming library that was designed to help teach programming in a visual way.
+It turns out to be quite capable of intricate fractal drawings as well.

 ```python
 from turtle import *
 import turtle